Square Beard vs Round Beard – Find Your Perfect Fit

 Personal Preference

-So, Square beard vs. round beard comes down to factors like the length of your beard, style, volume, fade, face shape, and preference.
-The square shape gives a cleaner look but is also harder to maintain.
-While you can embrace the scruffy look, there is a time and a place to look happily messy.
+So, square beard vs. round beard really comes down to your beard length, style, volume, face shape, and how much time you want to spend maintaining it.
+The square shape delivers a cleaner, more structured look but demands more daily effort.
+The round beard lets you own the scruffy aesthetic with minimal fuss.
+There is a time and a place for both.